-Here are some of the most common and important social changes in puberty for boys and girls will go through once they hit the years:
+Here are some of the most common social changes that boys and girls may go through once they hit puberty:

 - The years of puberty can be extremely confusing for your child as they cannot connect with their earlier feelings of being young children, nor can they understand the adult world completely.
 As a result, your child will find it very difficult to define whether he is either a child or an adult.